kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 {::boilerplate bcp14-tagged}

-# The Protocol
+# Reverse Tunnel Establishment

-To setup a reverse tunnel, a server connects to the client as specified by the URI and issues an HTTP request.
+To establish a reverse tunnel, a server connects to the client as specified by the URI and issues an HTTP request.

 To signal the intent to establish a reverse tunnel, an upgrade token named